Skip to Content

 What is an “economic development organization”?

-An organization applying to be an economic development organization (EDO) must be an Alabama entity not operating for a profit, with its primary charitable purpose to improve the state or a region of Alabama.
+In order to be eligible to apply to the Innovate Alabama Tax Credit Program, the applicant must be designated as an economic development organization (EDO).
+An EDO is an Alabama entity not operating for a profit, and either (1) charged with improving a community or region of the state; or (2) charged with improving the state.
 In addition, the EDO must have a track record of supporting or participating in economic development efforts in Alabama.

 It is recommended that organizations seeking to apply for EDO status review the applicable provisions of the Alabama Code to ensure full compliance and understanding of the relevant terms.